 Phone Number Validation Methods

 The vast proliferation of personal data in the last few decades has made accurate and precise data gathering and validation more important than ever for business owners.
-One of the most useful of these data points is the personal phone number.
-The Pew Research Center reports that approximately 90% of Americans own a mobile phone and that the rest of the world is fast approaching this number.
-With such a ubiquitous technology it is critical for businesses to be able to handle telephone number information in order to avoid fraud, scamming and to make certain that they reach their target demographic by verifying the identities associated with the numbers.
+One of the most useful data points is the personal phone number.
+The Pew Research Center reports that approximately 97% of Americans own a mobile phone and that the rest of the world is fast approaching this number.
+With such a ubiquitous technology, businesses must be able to handle telephone number information to avoid fraud and scamming and ensure they reach their target demographic by verifying the identities associated with the numbers.

-Luckily, numerous methods exist for ensuring the validity of personal phone numbers.
+Luckily, numerous phone number validation methods exist to ensure the validity of personal phone numbers.
 These methods range from simple checks against publicly available data to directly polling the number to determine whether or not it is active.
-Here we will review some of the common methods in use and the advantages and disadvantages of each.
+Here, we will review some of the common methods in use and the advantages and disadvantages of each.

-Phone validation methods vary based on budget and accuracy
+Phone number validation methods vary based on budget and accuracy

 Regular Expressions